Appetite/Taste Changes and Chemotherapy

 Treatment for cancer, as well as the cancer itself, can affect your sense of taste or smell.
 You may find that many foods seem to have less taste.
 Other foods, especially meat or other high-protein foods, may taste bitter or metallic.
 Problems with your teeth and gums can also affect the way foods taste.
 For most people, changes in taste and smell resolve when treatment is finished.

-Consider the following to reduce alterations in appetite and taste as a result of chemotherapy:
+Consider the following ways to help lessen your changes in appetite and taste from chemotherapy:

 Visit your dentist to be sure you do not have any dental problems that may affect the taste or smell of food.